Know what to expect: Mortgage Brokers and Loan Officers

-A mortgage broker is someone or firm that acts as an independent agent for both the mortgage loan borrower and the lender.
-A mortgage broker coordinates things between you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
-Which lender offers the loan programs that fits your financial situation?
-A mortgage broker will guide you to the best fit.
-You give your mortgage loan application to your broker, who offers it to various lenders.
-Your mortgage broker then assists your work with the lender chosen until the loan closes.
-At closing, the broker's commission comes from the borrower.
+During the mortgage loan process, an individual or group who is an independent agent for the mortgage loan borrower as well as the lender is a mortgage broker.
+Your mortgage broker will stand as coordinator between you and the lending institution; which may be a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
+Which lender offers the mortgage loans that fits your financial situation?
+A mortgage broker will lead you to the best one.
+You deliver your loan application to your broker, who submits it to various lenders.
+Your mortgage broker then assists your work with the lender chosen until closing.
+The borrower pays a commission to the broker upon closing.